 As Malaysia is a Muslim country, mosques can be found everywhere.
-One of the most famous ones in KL is Masjid Negara (the National Mosque).
-It was built in 1965 and can accommodate 15,000 worshippers.
+One of the most famous mosques in K.L. is Masjid Negara (the National Mosque).
+It was built in 1965, and can accommodate some 15,000 worshippers.

 As can be seen here, the Mihrab is usually quite intricately designed and decorated with Islamic motifs.

 Kuala Lumpur, Federal Territory of Kuala Lumpur, Malaysia